Traditional Mexican Events in Cancun

 Tens of thousands of locals wait to her the bell rung and to hear ‘El Grito’ re-enacted by the senior government official.
-Thereafter their follows a fantastic firework display and much partying, dancing, mariachi music, folk dancing and, of course, drinking.
+Thereafter, their follows a fantastic firework display and much partying, dancing, mariachi music, folk dancing and, of course, drinking.

 If you do decide to venture to the Government Building on Independence Day there are a few things you should be aware of:

-The surrounding streets will be closed off several hours before, you may have to walk a fair distance to reach the celebrations.
-El Grito takes place at 11pm, but crowds start to build as early as 7pm
+- The surrounding streets will be closed off several hours before, you may have to walk a fair distance to reach the celebrations.
+El Grito takes place at 11pm, but crowds start to build as early as 7pm.

-The area will be very crowded, it is not a place for young children.
+- The area will be very crowded, it is not a place for young children.
 Given the number of people in a confined space you should be wary of pickpockets.
 Public transport and taxis will be at a premium after the ceremony, you may have to wait a while before you can get back to your hotel.

 If you choose to stay in the Hotel Zone area though, don’t worry.
-El Grito from Mexico City is relayed to all the video screens in the hotels and nightclubs in the Hotel Zone and even if you are having a quiet night in at your hotel bar you will not be able to miss this one.
+El Grito from Mexico City is relayed to all the video screens in all Cancun hotels and nightclubs in the Hotel Zone and even if you are having a quiet night in at your hotel bar you will not be able to miss this one.

-Childrens Day - Apr 30
+Childrens Day in Cancun – 30 April

-Cinco de Mayo - May 5th
+Cinco de Mayo in Cancun – 5 May

 In fact, Cinco de Mayo is far more widely celebrated in the US than it is in Mexico.

 It does, of course, have Mexican origins though.
 Cinco de Mayo celebrates the victory of the Mexicans over the French army at The Battle Of Puebla in 1862.
-In Mexico though it is only truly commemorated in the state of Puebla where the victory took place.

-Day of the Dead - Nov 1st/2nd
+Day of The Dead in Cancun – 1/2 Nov

-In Cancun it’s quite a personal thing and tends to consist of families visiting and tidying the graves of family members (you will find if you visit a cemetery that the graves will be decorated with flowers, food and toys for the little ones.
+In Cancun, it’s quite a personal thing and tends to consist of families visiting and tidying the graves of family members.
+You will find if you visit a cemetery that the graves will be decorated with flowers, food and toys for the little ones.

-Christmas - Dec 24th
+Christmas in Cancun – 24 Dec

-Three Kings Day - 6th Jan
+Three Kings Day in Cancun – Jan 6

-We for one tend to stick with Christmas for our daughters present giving but hold one or two back for Three Kings Day.
+We for one tend to stick with Christmas for our kids presents giving, but hold one or two back for Three Kings Day.

 The bread contains small figurines of Jesus and the person who discovers the figure in their portion is expected to hold a party on February 2nd!